MentalMarriott/Perl_Practice/README.md

 This is a collection of perl programs to try and help me learn Perl.
 When done it should contain

--A basic calculator
+* A basic calculator

--A game of some kind(not decided yet)
+* A game of some kind(not decided yet)

--File reading/writing and modifying
+* File reading/writing and modifying